Ranjit Barot

 Ranjit Barot is an Indian film score composer, music director, arranger, drummer, and singer.
-He is a long-time associate of A. R. Rahman.
+He is a longtime associate of A. R. Rahman.

 John McLaughlin has described him as one of the "leading edges" in drumming.

 Early life and background

 Barot was born on January 1, 1959, into a family of Indian musicians and dancers.
-His mother, Sitara Devi, was a Kathak dancer from Varanasi.
-His father was from Gujarat.
+His mother, Sitara Devi, was a celebrated Kathak dancer from Varanasi. and his father was from Gujarat.